The memory database for AI agents.

 | License | MIT | Apache | Apache | Apache |

-- All three require network egress on every memory op.
+- Your data stays put.
+Managed services round-trip every memory op over the network.
 Engrava runs in your process — no data leaves.

 How dreaming works